jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/Emb_Space_theory.md

 <a name='intro'></a>
 ## Introduction

-An embedding is a transformation of data, where any given data instance can become represented through an alternative set of features or characteristics.
+An embedding is a transformation of data, used to represent a given data instance through an alternative set of features or characteristics.
 This set of features defines a representation space, i.e., an embedding space.
 Simply put, an embedding is a translation from one language (the source data representation, e.g., pixels for an image) to a different language (the target data representation).
 To generate an embedding, all that is needed is a function, which, when applied to a data instance, outputs the instance representation in the embedding space.
 The resulting embedding space may have a different dimentionality than the source representation space.

 The goal of defining and generating embeddings is to obtain representation spaces which satisfy certain desirable properties.
 For example, that distances within the embedding space are correlated with a similarity of some sort.
 In the context of Artificial Intelligence, this is interesting as it may result in distributed representations of symbols [1], closing the gap between sensing and thinking.
 For more details on symbolic vs sub-symbolic AI see [3,4].